ViditNaithani22/Indoor-Navigation-System-using-ESP32/README.txt

 After determining Measured Power values for each wifi beacon, make a map of your room or wherever you are doing this experiment and upload it to a web-site.
 In my case I posted it on Facebook.
 You are going to need the link to this image later on.

+Then upload 'indoor-navigation-wifi-esp32' to your ESP32. run it. in this project we will use a webpage to display your room's map and then display your location in the map with a red pointer.
+Open '192.168.43.243' on the chrome browser of your phone.
+Also put an auto-refresh extension on your browser.
+With each refresh the position will be updated.